 Inoue took the freshly finished script for Volume 28 of Vagabond and added sketches that would make up for the first four drawings of the Manga exhibition.
 It was as if the exhibition that he was starting to draw was beginning from the final pages of the graphic novel.
 Volume 28 is scheduled for release on May 23rd (2008).
 The manga exhibition kicks off the next day on the 24th. will this message find its way to the readers ?

 I haven’t finished reading the entire book, but I hope to devote some quality time to do so soon.
-Folks who are interested in getting their hands on a copy of this book can go here.

 This looks beautiful.
 I never developed a true appreciation for his work, Hiroaki Samura’s work has always been much more appealing to me, but after seeing this exhibition and book, I think I’ve a new artist to obsess over.